idun-project/idun-cartridge/doc/apiref.md

 ALTERS :  .A, .X, .Y
 ```

-TThis call "clears" the current window by filling it with the character/ color/attributes you specify.
+This call "clears" the current window by filling it with the character/ color/attributes you specify.
 You can use the char/color/attr to limit what gets cleared.

 ```
 NAME   :  aceWinPos